groverj3/groverj3.github.io/content/pages/about.md

 As we traveled forward through time, roughly at 1s/s (give or take), we ended up in 2020.
 We all know what happened in February and March.
 Just as I began my job search, suddenly everything shut down.
-And we have yet to go back all the way to what came before yet.
 Luckily, I was able, after roughly 200 applications to get a great opporunity at [Seven Bridges](https://www.sevenbridges.com/).

 I worked with a lot of great people there, and was able to bring my practical experience running bioinformatics workflows to a company focused on implementing